 An element on a website that displays the user’s navigation on a website.

 Links that no longer connect to a webpage.
 This can be because the page no longer exists and therefore returns a 404 error, the URL has been incorrectly inputted in the code, or the link’s code is incorrect.

 Browsers store information from websites to speed up processes such as load speed.

 A change made to the way that Google indexes content on the web which fully rolled out in June 2010.
 Google claimed it would create 50% fresher results for searchers compared to the old system.

-A specific part of a webpage that encourages the user to click on in order to navigate to another part of a website, purchase a product or contact a company.
-Call to Action usually refers to a button or a number that the user will click on in order to purchase something or make contact but can be as simple as reading more information or watching a video.
+A feature of a web page that encourages the user to perform a specific action.
+Call to Action (CTA) usually refers to a button or a link that the user will click on in order to purchase something or make contact, although the desired action could be something as simple as reading more information or watching a video.
 For example, a classic call to action would be a ‘buy now’ button next to a product on a webpage.

 The referenced or designated URL for a page.
 For SEO this is in relation to choosing a canonical URL for the whole website and 301 redirecting all duplicate pages to this canonical URL.
 For more information see https://support.google.com/webmasters/answer/139066?hl=en